Boston Bruins fire coach Claude Julien

-BOSTON (AP) — The Boston Bruins have fired coach Claude Julien.
+BOSTON (AP) — The Boston Bruins fired Stanley Cup-winning coach Claude Julien on Tuesday as the team was in danger of missing the playoffs for a third straight season.

-Assistant Bruce Cassidy was named the interim coach.
-General manager Don Sweeney announced the change on Tuesday.
+General manager Don Sweeney announced the change on Tuesday, naming assistant Bruce Cassidy the interim coach.
 Boston has lost two in a row and six of nine and fallen out of a playoff spot in the Eastern Conference.

-Julien was the longest tenured NHL coach and in his 10th season as the Bruins coach.
+Julien was 419-246-94 in 10 seasons that included two trips to the NHL finals and a Stanley Cup title in 2011.
+The Bruins lost in the finals two years later, and the year after that earned 117 points and the Presidents’ Trophy before losing in the conference semifinals to archrival Montreal.

 Most Read Stories